barryclark/jekyll-now/FPV-getting-started-gear.md

 For the controller I chose the Taranis X9D over the Q X7 because while the Q X7 is $100 cheaper, it doesn't have the feature of simply being able to plug in the controller and charge it.
 The Q X7 you must buy a battery seperately and charge it which seems like a big pain.
 The X9D is a good controller that you could use for the [Drone Racing League Simulator game on Steam](https://store.steampowered.com/app/641780/The_Drone_Racing_League_Simulator/) game or for any drone in real life.

-The Scout and Recon are Fat Shark's budget options compared to their professional goggles.
+The Scout and Recon are Fat Shark's budget options compared to their high end goggles.
 With FPV Goggles, you can connect two pairs to the same video feed when flying and have a spectator watch while you fly, so I plan on getting the cheaper goggles first and upgrading later and keeping my old ones.
 If I ever were to buy the [$699 DJI Digital FPV goggles](https://www.amazon.com/dp/B07WQQ5KQ6/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=3d54faceba12fe3c8dbfaa3dc9278635&creativeASIN=B07WQQ5KQ6) or [$739 Fat Shark HDO2(Dominator) FPV Goggles](https://www.amazon.com/dp/B083F815JV/ref=as_sl_pc_tf_til?tag=juliusakula-20&linkCode=w00&linkId=45a4522ca246b3d7c7c35bd8e5bcf680&creativeASIN=B083F815JV) it would be cool to have a spare pair of goggles like the [$220 Fat Shark Scout]( https://www.amazon.com/Fat-Shark-Scout-FPV-Goggles/dp/B07V9TDG5G/ref=sr_1_2?tag=juliusakula-20) or [$130 FatShark Recon](https://www.amazon.com/Shark-Recon-Goggles-Drone-Racing/dp/B07T27C78F/ref=sr_1_1?tag=juliusakula-20) goggles to lend to a friend for a fly-along.

 ___

-> That concludes the abbreviated shopping list.
-The rest of this page will discuss different options for different drones, different controllers or different goggles

-___

-> Thanks for reading!
-If you use any of the links on this page and purchase a drone/controller/goggles of your own, thank you!
+> **That concludes the abbreviated shopping list**.
+The rest of this page will discuss different options for different drones, different controllers or different goggles.
+Thanks for reading!
+If you use any of the links on this page to purchase a drone/controller/goggles of your own, thank you!

 ___